Parker has finally become the man he always aspired to be after completing a phenomenal 12-week transformation at Ultimate Performance.

 I’m only going to be in my 20s for so long, and I’m really most proud of the fact I actually chose to invest in myself versus going out and just spending that money on who knows what or blowing it.

-I could have spent the money I spent here going to Cabo or going on a cruise, but I’d still be where I’m a and I wouldn’t have made any personal progress or a change.
+I could have spent the money I spent here going to Cabo or going on a cruise, but I’d still be where I am and I wouldn’t have made any personal progress or a change.

 Now there’s no denying that I have made a change.

-I’m really proud of myself for making that decision to invest in myself, and then just never giving up.
+I’m really proud of myself for making that decision to invest in myself, and never giving up.

 I feel like I can count on two fingers the sessions where I didn’t give it 100% and I’m proud of myself that I’ve always just tried really hard in the gym.